Search

 Thank you to Lenka Cathersides for the following research.

-Charles Stanley Sutton was born in the 2nd quarter of 1899 in Holmwood, Dorking in Surrey to Joseph Sutton and Emily Sutton nee Law.
+Charles Stanley Sutton was born in the 2nd quarter of 1899 in Holmwood, Dorking in Surrey to Joseph and Emily (nee Law).

-Charles’ mother Emily Law was born in the 2nd quarter of 1859 in the registration district Norwich in Norfolk to cloth finisher and army pensioner George Law and Zillah Law.
+Charles’ father Joseph was born about 1859 in Stockport, Cheshire to glass and china dealer Richard and his wife Elizabeth.
+His mother, Emily was born in the 2nd quarter of 1859 in Norwich in Norfolk to cloth finisher and army pensioner George and his wife Zillah.

-Joseph Sutton and Emily Law married in the 3rd quarter of 1879 in Dewsbury District in Yorkshire.
+Joseph and Emily married in the 3rd quarter of 1879 in Dewsbury in Yorkshire.

 During the time of the 1891 Census, the family lived at 65 Denmark Road in Lambeth, London.
 Joseph was working as a commission agent of French produce and Emily was at home.
-The couple’s children were called Hubert Leon Sutton, Edward Sutton, Emily Sutton, Mabel Sutton, Richard N. Sutton and Joseph Sutton.
 The family was looked after by servant Susan Ward and had a boarder: hosier assistant Charles Graham.

 By 1899 the family moved to Dorking.

-At the time of the 1901 Census, the family lived at Burghill Road in Lewisham, St Michael, London.
-Joseph was working as a grain grange merchant and Emily was at home looking after their children Emily Sutton, Richard N. Sutton, Joseph Sutton, John Reginald Sutton, Frederick G. E. Sutton, Patricia M. Sutton and Charles Stanley Sutton.
+At the time of the 1901 Census, the family lived at Burghill Road in Lewisham, London.
+Joseph was working as a grain grange merchant and Emily was at home looking after their children.

 On the 12th of April 1903 the family arrived, on vessel SS Lake Manitoba, at the port of St John, New Brunswick in Canada.
-SS Manitoba sailed from Liverpool in England on the 30th of March 1903.
+SS Manitoba sailed from Liverpool on 30th March 1903.
 The family was the part of the Barr Colonists.
-As well as Charles and Emily, the family comprised of their children Edward, Emily, Mabel, Richard N., Joseph, John Reginald, Frederick G. E., Patricia M., Charles Stanley and Raymond.

 The Barr Colony, located in the region of present day Lloydminster, was founded as an all English settlement by an immigration agent for the Laurier Government, Reverend Isaac M. Barr in 1903.
 Nearly 2000 British citizens, most lacking sufficient farming knowledge to survive in Canadian prairie, were attracted by the Reverend’s persuasive tongue.
 The colonists experienced a rough voyage, long delays at the St John, New Brunswick port in Canada and then an unpleasant railway journey to Saskatoon.
 Staying in Saskatoon for two weeks in tents and a long wagon trip from Saskatoon to North Battleford persuaded some to turn back.
 However, most reached the reserve and built their first town called Lloydminster on the Saskatchewan-Alberta border, having first replaced profiteering Reverent Barr for Reverend George Exton Lloyd.